chinmaynema/chinmaynema.github.io/_posts/2016-09-25-Shivanasamudra.md

 hidden: false
 ---

-Xx
+Shivanasamudra was the very first weekend getaway I did on moving to Bangalore.
+It is that popular!
+Shivanasamudra literally means "Shiva’s Sea" and the force of the water here justifies the name.
+It is an island town, created by the splitting of the Kaveri river
 Gaganchukki and Barachukki
-island town of Shivanasamudra in the Mandya district of Karnatak, vreated by the splitting of the Kaveri river Shivanasamudra literally means Shiva’s Sea
+ of Shivanasamudra in the Mandya district of Karnatak, vreated by the splitting of the Kaveri river

 The area near the waterfalls is famous for being the location of Asia’s first hydro-electric power station that was set up in the year 1902 and is still functional.

 ## Duration and Time of Visit